 Also, a hitter needs this coordination to hit the ball.
-Eyes have a major role in giving the signal to the brain where the ball will touch the bat.
+Eyes have a significant role in giving the signal to the brain where the ball will touch the bat.
 Before hitting the ball, this interpretation is the first thing that the hitter needs to do.
 Failing to do so will lead to a ‘strike’.

-Eye-hand coordination is required to analyze the correct timing of being in contact with the ball and to produce responses according to it.
+Eye-hand coordination is required to analyze the correct timing of being in contact with the ball and produce responses according to it.

 How to drills Hand-eye coordination in baseball?

-Furthermore, you will lose precious reaction time when you have a problem in focusing on the target.
+Furthermore, you will lose precious reaction time when you have a problem focusing on the target.
 Any vision aid, like contacts or glasses, will help you in this matter.

 After doing the eyesight check, you can practice some drills to improve hand-eye coordination.
 You need to enhance your peripheral and central vision along with the reaction time to do that.